AkshayAnurag/awesome-indian/README.md

 ---

 ## Unsung heroes
 While working on this list, I realized a major issue deep-rooted in the Indian psyche.
 The top GitHub users from India have repositories filled with tutorials and demo applications which accompany their blogs, but they don't have a single app published on F-Droid/Play Store and other platforms.
-Thousands, if not lakhs of people follow them and some may even idealize them, but the lack of direct contribution to the open-source community from the most followed users creates a void in the Indian Tech Community - a lack of sense of building.
+Thousands, if not lakhs of people follow them and some may even idolize them, but the lack of direct contribution to the open-source community from the most followed users creates a void in the Indian Tech Community - **a lack of sense of building**.

 When we see the leaders teach but not build, a whole generation of students (future developers) lacks the will to build.
 While it's important to teach, it's equally, if not more important to create.
-The leaders needed to foster a community of contribution, that would have lead the Indian Tech Community to build apps for India.
+The leaders needed to foster a community of contribution, that would have led the Indian Tech Community to build apps for India.

 Therefore, we want to list the "**unsung heroes**" of the community - those who put in the effort and built something - for the community - whether big or small.
 Those who showed the will to build their own communities, encouraging discussion and contribution.

 This repository is a homage to the ones we don't know about, the ones we rarely discover.
 Their apps, their communities - their effort to build the new India.
 Discover the authors and their creations - be motivated, connect with them, their communities - and contribute.

-Fire up your keyboards for something positive!
+#### _**Fire up your keyboards for something positive!**_

 <table>
     <thead>